ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 For example, the up-front validation provides some guardrails against generating invalid code.
 And EOF's functions make translation from a high-level language much more straightforward.
-While a mature compiler will already have its own mechanisms in place to deal with those, the option to rely on them in the early stages of a project to simplify development should not be underestimated.
+While a mature compiler will already have its own mechanisms in place to deal with those, the option not to have them in the early stages of a project to simplify development should not be underestimated.

 Finally, a major upside for a compiler is that it only needs to compile contracts into a form that can be executed, not generate every possible form of bytecode there is.
 It can easily decide to only support EOF without hurting its users, which is why we expect new projects to do just that.
-Solidity is also looking forwared to dropping support for legacy EVM as soon as possible, taking advantage of the mechanisms and reducing the overall maintenance burden.
+Solidity is also looking forward to dropping support for legacy EVM as soon as possible, taking advantage of the new mechanisms and reducing the overall maintenance burden.
 Tooling and applications will likely follow.

 ### Applications